Private flood insurance vs. NFIP: What's the difference?

 Since private flood insurance isn’t subject to the same restrictions and regulations as government flood coverage, insurers are able to offer coverage options not available through the NFIP.
 This includes payments for temporary living expenses — like hotel stays and restaurant meals — and coverage for personal belongings in your basement.

-Private flood insurance also often offers higher protection limits for your home and belongings, and policy enhancements like replacement cost personal property coverage, limiting your out-of-pocket expenses after a flood loss.
+Private flood insurance also often offers higher protection limits for your home and belongings, and policy enhancements like replacement cost value personal property coverage, limiting your out-of-pocket expenses after a flood loss.

 NFIP